ibm-cloud-docs/apps/ts_apps.md

 `The name is already used by another app.`

-When an app is deleted, its route, which is the URL for the app, isn't automatically deleted.
-Therefore, it's not available for reuse.
+When an app is deleted, its route, which is the URL for the app, isn't automatically deleted and it's not available for reuse.
 You must go to the space where the app was created to delete the route so that it can be reused.
 {: tsCauses}

 Complete the following steps to delete the unused route: